IBT-FMI/COSplay/documentation/pyboard.rst

 ==============

 The pyboard can also be used without COSplay on the host computer.
-To enter this use case press the 'USR' button on the board, when the green, orange, and blue LEDs light up simultaneously after the board started.
+To select this usage mode press the 'USR' button on the board, when the green, orange, and blue LEDs light up simultaneously after the board started.

 To load sequences onto the pyboard you need to enter the copy mode.
 Double click the 'USR' button, when the green, orange, and blue LEDs light up simultaneously after the board started.